Treating lichen planus

 Lichen planus of the skin, hair and nails

 There are a number of medications and treatments that may be recommended for lichen planus of the skin, hair and nails.
+These are outlined below.

 Corticosteroid creams and ointments

 Topical corticosteroids help treat the swelling (inflammation) and redness caused by lichen planus.
-Strong topical corticosteroids, such as clobetasol propionate, are also effective in reducing any itchiness that you may have.
+Strong topical corticosteroids, such as clobetasol propionate, are also effective in reducing any itchiness you may have.

 Treatment is applied to the red or purple itchy spots, but should be stopped when the colour of the rash changes to brown or grey.
-This pigment change happens when the inflammation has settled.
+This pigment change occurs when the inflammation has settled.
 Continuing to apply the corticosteroid cream to the brown areas of skin will gradually cause the skin to thin.

-- the nature of the condition being treated
+- nature of the condition being treated

 Potential side effects of topical corticosteroids can include:

-- burning and stinging on the skin
+- redness or burning and stinging of the skin

 - skin rash